 - Personnel Resolutions: These focus on changes in your company’s leadership or workforce, such as hiring or firing executives, approving compensation packages, or adopting employee stock ownership plans.

-- Operational Resolutions: These cover a wide range of decisions affecting your business, from opening new locations or bank accounts to adopting new policies and procedures.
+- Operational Resolutions: These cover a wide range of decisions affecting your business, from opening new locations or bank accounts to adopting new policies and procedures outlined in your bylaws.

 One particularly important type of resolution is the corporate bank resolution.
 This document identifies who within your company is authorized to manage bank accounts and make financial transactions on behalf of the business.
 It’s a vital tool for preventing fraud and ensuring proper financial controls.